Skip navigation

 Why the Test is Performed

-This test is performed to diagnose a rotavirus infection.
+Rotavirus is the leading cause of gastroenteritis ("stomach flu") in children.
+This test is done to diagnose a rotavirus infection.

 Normal Results